oliverjgoldstein/MolADT-Bayes-Haskell/README.md

    stack exec moladtbayes
    ```

-   After the existing regression diagnostics print, the program emits the minimal blockchain instruction script.
-You will see each numbered step with its operation, deterministic blueprint hash, and human-readable note.
+  After the existing regression diagnostics print, the program emits the minimal blockchain instruction script. `stack exec` simply runs the compiled `moladtbayes` binary, so the console output you see is exactly what would be persisted on-chain: each numbered chemputer step, its deterministic blueprint hash, and the accompanying human-readable note.
+The same script is also written to `logs/minimal-ledger.txt` so you have a ready-made artefact to hand to an external ledger or archive for later inspection.

 3. **Explore the richer example in GHCi**: